redcartel/cdriveFoundation/unit2/02grades/Grades.md

 * Have it add a + to a grade if the grade ends in a 9.
 (Like 89 is a "B+."
 Have it add a - to a grade if the grade ends in a 0 (like 60 is a "D-"

-* Do the above except there is not F- or F+ and a 100 should be an A+
+* Do the above except there is no F- or F+ and a 100 should be an A+